-- Under the UK government's roadmap it is possible that the prohibition on non-essential travel and public gatherings will have ended and it will be possible for shareholders to attend the AGM in person.
+- 1. On 21 February 2022 the UK government announced the end of restrictions in response to Covid-19.
+The Company confirms that shareholders are able to attend in person should they wish to do so.
 However, we strongly encourage shareholders to vote on all resolutions by completing the enclosed form of proxy for use at that Meeting, which you are requested to return in accordance with the instructions on the form. - 2.
 The outcome of the resolutions will as usual be determined by shareholder vote based on the proxy votes we receive.
 You are strongly encouraged to vote by proxy on the resolutions contained in the AGM Notice.
-Given the restrictions on attendance, you are encouraged to appoint the "Chairman of the Meeting" as your proxy rather than another person who will not be permitted to attend the meeting. - 3.
+You are encouraged to appoint the "Chairman of the Meeting" as your proxy rather than another person who will not be permitted to attend the Meeting. - 3.
 A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
 If no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting.